kubernetes/website/docs/admin/authentication.md

-When a client attempts to authenticate with the API server using a bearer token as discussed [above](#putting-a-bearer-token-in-a-request), the authentication webhook queries the remote service with a review object containing the token.
+When a client attempts to authenticate with the API server using a bearer token as discussed [above](#putting-a-bearer-token-in-a-request), the authentication webhook POSTs a JSON-serialized `authentication.k8s.io/v1beta1` `TokenReview` object containing the token to the remote service.
 Kubernetes will not challenge a request that lacks such a header.

 Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/concepts/overview/kubernetes-api/) as other Kubernetes API objects.
 Implementers should be aware of looser